hxu-hms/jekyll-tutorial/docs/workflow/quick-start.md

 # Importing Website Template on GitHub

 1. Set up your GitHub account
 3. [Import](https://github.com/new/import) the website template.
-Set Laboratory of System Pharmacology @ Harvard (labsyspharm) as owner.
+Set Laboratory of Systems Pharmacology @ Harvard (labsyspharm) as owner.
 4. Fill the template with your own content
 5. Set up GitHub Pages to make your website public